Finding & Securing Employment in Finland

 - Do not be surprised by long silences, someone taking notes or having an aggressive tone of voice

-Typically, job-seekers look for positions which have been advertised, and this site contains other pages which deal specifically with finding work advertised through employment agencies, employment search engines, EURES and the Ministry of Employment and the Economy Employment Service.
+Job-seekers usually look for positions which have been advertised, and this site's Employment section contains pages which deal specifically with finding work advertised through employment agencies, employment search engines, EURES and the Finnish government's TE Employment Service.
 The reality is that many jobs are taken before they ever get to the point of being advertised; word of mouth goes a long way here and having the right connections is invaluable.

 Other ways to find work in Helsinki, Espoo, Vantaa, Hämeenlinna, Joensuu, Jyväskylä, Kajaani, Kotka, Kuopio, Lahti, Lappeenranta, Mikkeli, Oulu, Pori, Rauma, Riihimäki, Rovaniemi, Savonlinna, Seinäjoki, Tampere, Turku, Vaasa

 This section looks at a couple of alternative methods to give yourself a better chance of gaining employment: